Top-rated local movers that handle Miami to Yonkers moves

 After getting comfortable in your new New York home, it’s time to see what Yonkers is all about.
 Whether you’re into food, art, nature, or nightlife — there’s plenty to check out:

-- Arts and culture: You'll find museums and cultural hubs throughout Yonkers, such as the Hudson River Museum, Philipse Manor Hall, and Science Barge.
+- Arts and culture: From historic museums to vibrant art centers, Yonkers offers cultural landmarks like the Hudson River Museum, Philipse Manor Hall, and Science Barge.

-- Outdoor recreation: The city's Untermyer Gardens, Tibbetts Brook Park, Van der Donck Park, and Beverly E Smith Butterfly and Hummingbird Garden — along with other locations, ideal for trails, cycling, or enjoying the fresh air.
+- Outdoor recreation: The city’s Untermyer Gardens, Tibbetts Brook Park, Van der Donck Park, and Beverly E Smith Butterfly and Hummingbird Garden — among other sites — are great places to hike, ride bikes, or just enjoy nature.

 FAQ